 We are usually staunch proponents of purchasing extra legroom for over-50 travelers if the cost isn’t prohibitive, especially on long-haul flights.
 This is one measure travelers can take to help prevent deep vein thrombosis (DVT).
 I previously praised our Delta Comfort Plus+ experience on an international flight.

-Our conclusion: In the case of a short domestic flight like the one from New York to Miami, the difference in legroom between economy and Comfort Plus is negligible, only 3” inches, and doesn’t seem worth the extra cost (in miles or cash).
+Our conclusion: So is Delta Comfort Plus worthwhile on a domestic flight?
+In the case of a short domestic flight like the one from New York to Miami, the difference in legroom between economy and Comfort Plus is negligible, only 3” inches, and doesn’t seem worth the extra cost (in miles or cash).
 However, It might be more worthwhile for someone who is extremely tall.

 Another post on MoreTimeToTravel describes an international flight on Delta Comfort Plus.